 1. No outside liberties

-When there are no outside liberties, this eight-point large eye shape can be turned into seki or ko.
+When there are no outside liberties, this eight-point large eye shape can be turned into seki or ko depending on how it is played.
 In this position a is the vital point.

 After , threatens to atari the white stone, (at ) forcing .